zextras/tech-doc/source/_includes/adminpanel/wl.rst

    .. grid-item-card:: Logo in the WebUiApp
       :columns: 6

+      This *logo* appears:

-      This is the *logo* that appears on the main page after a successful login and is displayed on the upper left corner.
+      #. on the main page after a successful login, is displayed on
+         the upper left corner.

+      #. in video calls: before starting and after terminating the
+         call and during the call, in the top right corner

       There are different *dimensions* and *ratios* for the Admin and End User logos.

       **Requirements**: